-Are you starting to see frown lines, furrows on your forehead or crow’s feet?
-Botox in Singapore is a popular and accessible facial treatment that can combat these signs of ageing.
+Botox in Singapore is a popular and accessible facial treatment that can combat signs of ageing.
 How does Botox work?
-It is not only used for reducing wrinkles, but also for minimising pores, sculpting jawlines, reshaping noses and even slimming calves!
-We ask eight aesthetic clinics about their key injectable treatments and the cost of Botox.
+It’s not only used for reducing wrinkles, but also for minimising pores, sculpting jawlines, reshaping noses and even slimming calves!
+Below, we ask some Singapore aesthetic clinics about their minimally invasive injectables, wrinkle relaxers and Botox.

 The Belle Clinic

 Baby Botox is defined as small doses of neuromodulators injected into multiple areas, in comparison to “traditional Botox”.
 By customising this advanced technique, The Belle Clinic prevents the infamous frozen forehead look, producing a smoother, fresher, younger but natural-looking face.
 It also works as a great preventative treatment for younger patients who want to prevent the kind of muscle over-activity that can cause early wrinkling.

 How about microfillers?
 Fillers are traditionally injected beneath the surface of the skin to fill deep creases and lines.
 To prevent over-filling that can result in the dreaded chipmunk cheeks and sausage lips, Dr Maybelle Tan uses them judiciously to create a more subtle effect.
 Small amounts can smooth and hydrate the skin, improving fine lines, brightening a dull appearance and hydrating a crepey texture.
 They also work to support sagging and lax soft tissue, providing a subtly lifted, rejuvenated appearance, as opposed to a filled, volumised look.

 For this reason, they’re extremely effective in treating early signs of ageing, as well as imperfections such as acne scars, poor skin texture, dehydrated skin and more.
 This is also the perfect way to refresh the skin by improving its moisture content.